omgnetwork/web-wallet/README.md

 ## Initial Setup

-Make sure you have access to a Watcher endpoint.
-The wallet also requires an in-browser web3 wallet like MetaMask to sign transactions.

 1. Install dependencies by running `yarn install` from the root

 2. Create a `.env` file in the root and add your configuration.
 See `.env.template` for an example with fake variables.